nikerla/vc-content/Pages/for-business-professionals.md

 				<li class="list-item">
 					<img alt="Virto Commerce promotions" src="/assets/images/features/pricing.png"/>
 					<h1>Promotions & Marketing</h1>
 					<p>Our promotion engine lets you create free shipping campaigns, discounts on selected products, coupons for future purchases, and much more!
-And because it's such a simple and easy tool to utilize, you
+And because it's a simple and easy tool to utilize, you
 					won't be needing any developer assistance.
 That's a promotions in itself!
-Promotions can be combined with marketing system to deliver truely engaging campaigns.</p>
+Promotions can be combined with the marketing system to deliver truely engaging campaigns.</p>
 					<ul class="features-list">
 						<li>Product & Cart promotions</li>
 						<li>Shipping promotions</li>